 (iii) where the Customer is a limited liability partnership, the Customer’s members;

-(d) the Customer must comply at all times with the terms of the acceptable use policy set out in Schedule 3, and must ensure that all users of the Platform agree to and comply with the terms of that acceptable use policy.
+(d) the Customer must comply at all times with the terms of our Acceptable Use Policy set out on the Acceptable Use Policy page, and must ensure that all users of the Platform agree to and comply with the terms of that acceptable use policy.

 3.4 Except to the extent mandated by applicable law or expressly permitted in the Agreement, the licence granted by the Provider to the Customer under this Clause 3 is subject to the following prohibitions:

 (a) the Customer must not sub-license its right to access and use the Platform or allow any unauthorised person to access or use the Platform;

 (b) the Customer must not frame or otherwise re-publish or re-distribute the Platform;

 (c) the Customer must not alter or adapt or edit the Platform save as expressly permitted by the Documentation.